Webcampak/Documentation/webcampak3.x/src/docs/Develop/en_Install.md

 [sudo] password for webcampak:
 ```

-Installation time depends of your Internet connection.
+Installation time depends on of your Internet connection.
 At the end of the installation, you will be prompted to connect via your web browser.

 ```bash
 11 February 2017 - 11:05 Installation completed, Default User/Password are: root/Webcampak you will be asked to change those at first connection
 11 February 2017 - 11:05 Open your web browser and connect to https://WECAMPAK-IP/
 11 February 2017 - 11:05 Exiting .....
 ```